ChandlerSwift/www/what-os.md

 ### Spring 2020: Arch Linux
 Okay, so it's been almost a year, and my system doesn't seem to know whether it's on Debian Unstable or Testing, and I certainly don't!
 What a mess.
 All I wanted was the latest version of Python!
-Some of the guys I work with like Arch.
+Some of the guys I work with have been singing the praises of Arch.
 I don't _really_ want to be the "btw I use arch" guy, but what the heck?
 I figured I'd give it a shot.

 Initial installation was a bit less do-it-in-my-sleep-easy than, say, Ubuntu or Debian, but after running through it once or twice, I felt like I really